calvinlee999/Databricks_Data_Ai_Platform/DATABRICKS_FSI_AGENTIC_FRAMEWORK.md

 - Reduces dependency on data specialists
 - Accelerates decision-making processes
 - Improves data literacy organization-wide

+**Practical Example:**
+Instead of a business user filing a ticket for a SQL query, they can simply ask: *"What was our credit risk exposure in commercial real estate last quarter, broken down by region?"*

 **Use Cases:**
 - "Show me Q3 credit card transaction trends by geography"